anvbis/trivialize/README.md

 trivialize: info: finished, total node reduction of 68.48%
 ```

-This results in a much simpler proof-of-concept.
+Resulting in a much simpler proof-of-concept (and TurboFan graph, should you decide to
+investigate it further).

 ```js
 function jit_func(arg_1, arg_2) {